OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-21.md

 ## Luke 21:33

-Heaven and earth will pass away, but my words will never pass away.
+Though heaven and earth may pass away, my words will never pass away.

 ---